kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 My colleague grabbed the wrong one by mistake, which I learned by looking at the hard-drive and checking its barcode against in our inventory system.

+What I've found is we tend to assume we're working on a complex problem which requires a complex solution.
+It can be easy to overlook simpler solutions.
+This is part of what can make calling Tech Support lines so frustrating.
+Of course I've checked the power and tried rebooting the computer.

-So, when a colleague asks for help or when I get stuck, I start from first principles and do something like this:
+So, when I get stuck or I'm helping a colleague, I start from first principles and do something like this:

-1. **Read and re-read the complete error message.** Is there something obvious it's saying I should do, hidden in a misleading error message?
+1. **Read and re-read the complete error message.** Is there something obvious it's saying I should do, hidden in a misleading error message or long stack trace?
 For example, we may see that a build failed only to find that it was due to a failed style check in the code.
-1. **Try the simplest thing that could fix it.** Could it be a network connection problem?
+1. **Try the simplest thing that could fix it.** Could it be a network connection issue?
 Have I tried restarting the machine?
 Is the cable connected?
 What happens if I back out of my code change or `git stash` it, does it work then?
 1. **Do an internal search.** Do we have documentation which covers this edge case?
 Is this a known bug?
 Is another team working to resolve